 This is an expensive, utopian scheme that oozes with compassion but is fraught with problems.
 Doubling the density of suburbs is already problematic.
 But doubling the density of suburbs by subsidizing the settlement of people on government assistance into every backyard, invites social friction.
 It is forcible integration of people who, for whatever reason, require government assistance to support themselves, into communities of taxpayers, who, by and large, are working extra hard to pay the mortgages on overpriced homes in order to provide their children with safe neighborhoods.

 As usual, when it comes to enlightening the public, neither the media, nor the urban planning experts in academia, ever offer much beyond pro-densification propaganda.
 A glowing New York Times article, entitled “A Novel Solution for the Homeless: House Them in Backyards,” raves about this entire scheme, already being tried in Los Angeles, Portland and Seattle.
-The article includes a quote from Vinit Mukhija, a professor of urban planning at UCLA, who says: “The value [of subsidized accessory dwelling units] goes beyond that, though, because it is finally somewhat of a departure of the purity of single-family housing in the region.
+The article includes a quote from Vinit Mukhija, a professor of urban planning at UCLA, who says: “The value goes beyond that, though, because it is finally somewhat of a departure of the purity of single-family housing in the region.
 It’s a good step to change what people here really consider a dogma of private housing.”